Bazarovinc/Libft/README.md

 >make
 ```
 ### Usage in other projects
-* Include libft in project `#include "libft.h".
+* Include libft in project `#include "libft.h"`.
 Compile with your project.
 ```
 >gcc main.c libft
 ```